Skip to content

 Write Strong Job Descriptions

-First impressions matter.
-This has never been more true than when talking about job descriptions.
+Writing strong job descriptions that are clear and reflect your company culture are so important.
 They are the first contact a prospective candidate has with your company and are a crucial opportunity to stand out from competitors.
-Crafting them well also increases your chance of finding the most qualified person for the job.
+Crafting them well also increases your chance of finding the most qualified person for the job to help fill job vacancies.

 It goes without saying that you should list the key roles, responsibilities and skill requirements for each position.
 But to elevate your descriptions to the next level, dedicate a section to company culture.
 List the values that are important to your company and match the tone of your writing to these.
 For example, if ‘honesty’ is one of your values, give as much information upfront as possible to enact this value.
 Or, if ‘being human’ is important to your company, keep the tone friendly and approachable and avoid overly formal language.